 Sheila S. Boston is a commercial litigator and key member of Kaye Scholer’s Product Liability Group, which was named Product Liability Firm of the Year at the 2008 Chambers and Partners “USA Awards for Excellence” ceremony; has ranked in the top tier for Product Liability Litigation by Chambers USA since 2007; has ranked in the top tier for Pharmaceutical Product Liability and Mass Tort Defense by Legal 500 since 2007; and was chosen by The American Lawyer as the 2006 Product Liability Department of the Year.
-Sheila has received individual recognition as she was listed in International Who’s Who of Product Liability Defense Lawyers in 2012 and 2013, and Who’s Who Legal 2013 for product liability defense.
+Sheila has received individual recognition from International Who’s Who of Product Liability Defense Lawyers in 2012 and 2013, and Who’s Who Legal 2013 for product liability defense.

-Sheila has practiced before both state and federal courts, and has MDL experience in mass tort actions.
-She has served as national coordinating counsel of experts, involving the retention, development and preparation of experts for depositions, Daubert/Frye hearings and trials; she has worked with experts in various fields of medicine and science such as toxicology, infectious diseases, epidemiology, oncology, urology, hepatology, endocrinology, cardiology, psychology, and psychiatry.
+Adept in “battle of the experts” litigation, Sheila has served as national coordinating counsel of experts, involving the retention, development and preparation of experts for depositions, Daubert/Frye hearings and trials; she has worked with experts in various fields of medicine and science such as toxicology, infectious diseases, epidemiology, oncology, urology, hepatology, endocrinology, cardiology, psychology, and psychiatry.
 Sheila has a general commercial litigation practice, but has mostly focused on product liability issues in the pharmaceutical and medical device industries.
-Her notable product liability experience includes major pesticide class action litigation, penile prosthesis class action litigation, Viagra litigation, Rezulin (diabetic drug) litigation and Seroquel (antipsychotic drug) litigation.
+Her notable product liability experience includes artificial heart valve litigation, agricultural pesticide class action litigation, penile prosthesis litigation, Viagra litigation, Rezulin (diabetic drug) litigation, and Seroquel (antipsychotic drug) litigation.

 One of Sheila’s proudest moments in her career involved serving as trial counsel in McReynolds v.
 Sodexho, Inc., a promotion discrimination class action brought on behalf of over 2,400 African-American mid-level manager plaintiffs.
 The litigation resolved favorably in a $80 million settlement with injunctive relief.

 - NY State Attorney General-Elect Schneiderman’s Transition Team (11/2010–1/2011)